JohnCoene/javascript-for-r/_book/7-03-webpack-packer.md

 # Packer {#packer-overview}

-In the previous chapter a simple shiny application using NPM and webpack was put together.
-Hopefully it hinted at some of the powerful things webpack can do but also revealed a downside: the overhead in merely creating the project.
-Not only these operations have to be repeated for every project, the projects themselves change: the configuration of webpack used previously will work for other shiny applications but will not for R packages and golem [@R-golem] applications as the output files and how they are used will drastically change.
+In the previous chapter, a simple shiny application using NPM and webpack was put together.
+Hopefully, it hinted at some of the powerful things webpack can do but also revealed a downside: the overhead in merely creating the project.
+Not only these operations have to be repeated for every project, the projects themselves change: the configuration of webpack used previously will work for other shiny applications but will not for R packages, and golem [@R-golem] applications as the output files and how they are used will drastically change.

-In this chapter we discover the [packer](https://github.com/JohnCoene/packer) [@R-packer] R package which provides many convenience functions to create and manage R projects that make use of webpack and NPM.
+In this chapter, we discover the [packer](https://github.com/JohnCoene/packer) [@R-packer] R package which provides many convenience functions to create and manage R projects that make use of webpack and NPM.

 ```r
 install.packages("packer")